Skip to main content

 Prerequisites

-The working directory serves as the root folder, and can later be converted to a Git repository.
-To create the working directory, open up a terminal and run this command specifying the directory name:
+To create the working directory, in a terminal window, run this command specifying the directory name:

 mkdir <your-working-root-directory>